 February 23, 2015

-Legal Tips for Freight Brokering
+Top 4 Legal Tips for Freight Brokering [Updated 2021]

 You may already know the basic requirements that are required when becoming a freight broker.
 This includes having an operating license from the FMCSA, the services of process agents, and a surety bond for possible financial liabilities.
 However, you might not know of the other rules that govern freight brokering.

-Working with Authorized Motor Carriers
+1. Work With Authorized Motor Carriers

 A freight broker is part of the transportation industry and works under the oversight of the Department of Transportation.
 Since brokers work closely with motor carriers, they need to register with the DOT using their FMCSA freight broker license.

 Make sure that you only work with entities that you recognize to avoid risks or liabilities.
 The motor carrier moving your load must carry an authority that matches yours.
 For example, if you have a property broker license, you can only work with a carrier that has a valid property motor carrier authority.
 If you arrange a load with a carrier that doesn’t have the right license, the FMCSA may subject you to penalties and fines.
 Frequent violations may lead to cancellation of your freight brokering license altogether.

 Because liabilities are a part of brokering, freight brokers should always maintain a record of every transaction for their future reference.
 You’ll be dealing with the same truck drivers and shippers most of the time, meaning you can keep the task simple and eliminate unwieldy records-keeping by creating a master list of all the records.
 The FMCSA must see each transaction or the master list of all transactions, which should include the following:

 - Carrier’s name, address and registration / USDOT number